Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 ### StateNotifierBuilder

-The StateNotifierBuilder is a widget that uses a StateNotifier as its data source.
-A builder function of the StateNotifierBuilder must return the widget based on the current value passed.
+The `StateNotifierBuilder` is a widget that uses a `StateNotifier` as its data source.
+A builder function of the `StateNotifierBuilder` must return a widget based on the current value passed.

 ```dart
 void somewhereInTheBuildFunction() {